Warrant for Arrest “In Rem“

 - initiate a civil forfeiture action.

-To ensure that the court obtains in rem jurisdiction, the government must obtain an arrest warrant in rem and serve the in rem arrest warrant on the property either by actual or constructive seizure of the property.
+To ensure that the court obtains in rem jurisdiction, the government must obtain an arrest warrant in rem and serve the in rem arrest warrant on the property either by actual or constructive seizure.

 Procedures to Issue an In Rem Arrest Warrant

-If probable cause is found and the warrant is issued by the court, then it must be delivered “to a person or organization authorized to execute it” as explained in Supplemental Rule G(3)(C).
+Suppose probable cause is found, and the court issues the warrant.
+In that case, it must be delivered “to a person or organization authorized to execute it,” as explained in Supplemental Rule G(3)(C).

 Who is Responsible for Execution of the In Rem Warrant of Arrest?